README.md

 Map string

 Uppercase characters may be replaced with their lowercase counterparts.
 Any other characters are invalid.
-Duplicating characters in the map string is invalid.
+Duplicating characters is invalid as well.

 #define MAP_STR "ED@CGAFB" // Valid map string example.